gazhayes/socialarchitecture.science/_drafts/_posts/2018-05-05-forking-an-open-source-repository.md

 As it's practically impossible to convert an existing culture to the C4, the simplest solution is to implement the C4 on a new fork of the project.
 That way, anyone who likes the idea can opt-in and those who don't like the idea are not affected.

+It's really quite simple: fork the repository, and change the contribution policy to the C4.
+To make it easier, you might want to write up some basic instructions in the Readme on how to send a pull request and what it should look like.
+Then start following the C4 yourself, to the letter.
+You'll need at least one other person to be involved because you shouldn't be merging your own pull requests (or pushing code directly to the repository).

 ##### Housekeeping

 There are usually a number of changes you need to make to a repository to start effectively using the C4.